ZuraShukakidze05/git-clone-practice/README.md

-A simple project created for learning and practicing Git and GitHub.
+This is a simple test project created for Git and GitHub practice.